SMAPPNYU/smapputil/README.md

 *not done*

-make an sqlite database from a .json file, using json1 to make it behave like a document store see the [mini guide here](https://github.com/SMAPPNYU/smapphowto/blob/master/howto_get_going_with_sqlite_json1.md). you can see sqlite docs for json1 and what you can do with [sqlite json1 docs here](https://www.sqlite.org/json1.html).
+make an sqlite database from a .json file, using json1 to make it behave like a document store see the [mini guide here](https://github.com/SMAPPNYU/smapphowto/blob/master/howto_get_going_with_sqlite_json1.md). you can see sqlite docs for json1 and what you can do with [sqlite json1 docs here](https://www.sqlite.org/json1.html). check out some pointers on how to do it in R [here](http://stackoverflow.com/questions/18107336/load-spatialite-extension-in-rsqlite-crashes-r-os-x-ubuntu) and check out the [RSQLite](https://cran.r-project.org/web/packages/RSQLite/index.html).

 abstract:
 ```sh